CulturesSupports/Culture.Support/Readme.md

 - a low promotion with images is not the same as be the top and welcome
 - a crime atempt is not the same as do the truth with God
 - a psychological manipulation is not the same as bring value
+- a mental criminal task is not the same as operate for legal practice

 im here to code own pro daytime repository work
 -----------